-Growing up on Lake Zurich with a culinary school teacher for a mother, Fed spent plenty of his childhood in the kitchen.
-At 22 he decided to “go pro,” training in Switzerland’s prestigious culinary institute.
+Growing up on Lake Zurich with a culinary school teacher for a mother, Chef Fed spent plenty of his childhood in the kitchen.
+At 22, he decided to “go pro,” training in Switzerland’s prestigious culinary institute.

 At 22 he decided to “go pro,” training in Switzerland’s prestigious culinary institute.
 He graduated at the top of his class and three short years later he received a Michelin star alongside Chef A. Blockbergen at the Auberge du Raisin on Lake Geneva.
 Fed has since cooked in some of the finest restaurants in Europe and the United States.
 After opening eateries in Marbella, Spain and reviving struggling restaurants in his home country, he started a high-end catering service for the Swiss Houses of Parliament.

 From the outset of his culinary career, Fed saw the art of seduction as an inherent part of cooking and he viewed aphrodisiacs as part of the equation.
 And Sex on the Table was born.
 In 2010 Fed moved to New York.
 He spent 3 years running a small and exclusive Members Only Social Club and refining the Sex on the Table concept.
 In January 2013 he opened his cooking school on the Lower East Side of Manhattan.
 Every class since March 2013 has sold out weeks in advance.
 Fed’s mission is to tantalize his guests’ senses with every dish he prepares.
 He teaches the use of texture to create the right feeling and he incorporates plating techniques that seduce the eye.
 Fed’s flavor combinations are so unique that some of the world’s most renowned perfumers reach out to him for advice.
 The goal is always to perfectly combine the 4 basic tastes to achieve that “Aaahhh” effect called Umami.